kensimonezike/30-Days-Fintech-Analyst-Challenge/day04-sql-joins/README.md

 **Business finding:** Standard tier customers drove 63.5% of total matched volume in January — the highest share by far.
-However, VIP customers averaged ₦226,551 per transaction vs ₦122,524 for Standard — 85% higher per transaction.
+However, VIP customers averaged ₦226,551 per transaction vs ₦122,524 for Standard, 85% higher per transaction.
 A single VIP customer generates roughly twice the revenue per transaction.
-This confirms that VIP retention efforts have disproportionate revenue impact and should be prioritised accordingly.
+This confirms that VIP retention efforts have a disproportionate revenue impact and should be prioritised accordingly.

 ---

-## Query 2 — Success Rate by KYC Status
+## Query 2: Success Rate by KYC Status

 **Business question:** Do Verified KYC customers have better transaction success rates?
 **JOIN type:** INNER JOIN.
 New concept: `CASE WHEN` inside `COUNT()`.